Holymoorside chef Mark Aisworth shares 'amazing' experience as regional runner-up in Great British Menu

-Derbyshire chef shares ''amazing' experience in regional final of telly's Great British Menu
+Derbyshire chef talks about 'amazing' experience in regional final of telly's Great British Menu

 A north Derbyshire chef has said that taking part in the regional final of television’s Great British Menu was an amazing experience.

-Mark Aisworth's battle for a place in the national cook-off came to an end when he lost out to Luke French of Joro restaurant in Sheffield.
+Mark Aisthorpe's battle for a place in the national cook-off came to an end when he lost out to Luke French of Joro restaurant in Sheffield.

 Chef patron Mark, 30, of The Bulls Head, Holymoorside, said: “I am very happy to have made it to the regional final.
 I didn’t manage to watch it until a few hours after airing due to being in the kitchen and restaurant.
 We don’t get to see any of it until it’s on TV so it was interesting.